kordless/EvolveMCP/README.md

 This guide walks you through installing Evolve step by step, even if you're new to programming tools.

-> If there's a moment that sticks, it's this one—the spark.
-The instant anyone could just talk to an AI and make it build.
-Code isn’t gatekept anymore.
-Anyone with an idea just got hands.

 ## What is EvolveMCP?

 EvolveMCP is a toolkit that enables Claude Desktop to create and run custom tools that extend its capabilities.
 This means: